xikanfeng2/HCSIM/docs/tutorials.md

 An example of this list is given [here](https://github.com/xikanfeng2/HCSIM/blob/main/example/dbsnp.tsv).
 If this file is not provided, HCSIM will randomly introduce SNPs into the reference genome based on the snp-ratio parameter.

-3. **A list of contig to exclude (optional).**.
-This list is optional but highly reccomended.
+3. **A list of contig to exclude (optional).** This list is optional but highly reccomended.
 This is a list containing all the contigs in the given reference genome that should be excluded.
 An example of this list is given [here](https://github.com/xikanfeng2/HCSIM/blob/main/example/ignore.txt).
 HCSIM requires the list to be given in a file with every excluded contig in a new line.

 <a name="hcsim-commands"></a>
 ### HCSIM Commands